 It is rarely possible to measure accurately the rate of flow of effluent from pits and drainage trenches, especially as the flow often decreases as soil pores become clogged.
 Consequently various empirical rules are used.
 Some recommendations are based on the rate of percolation of clean water from trial holes dug on the site of a proposed pit or drainage field using various design criteria to allow for differences in infiltration rates (US Department of Health, Education, and Welfare, 1969; British Standards Institution, 1972).
-Laak et al. (1974) found that, for a wide range of soils, the infiltration rates of effluent were 130 litres per m2 per day.
-A conservative rate of 10 litres per m2 per day was recommended for general application.
-On the other hand, rates of up to 200 litres per m2 per day are considered applicable in practice in the United States of America (US Department of Health, Education, and Welfare, 1969), and Aluko (1977) found that, in Nigeria, designs with a maximum of 294 litres per m2 per day have proved satisfactory.
+Laak et al. (1974) found that, for a wide range of soils, the infiltration rates of effluent were 10-30 litres per m per day.
+A conservative rate of 10 litres per m per day was recommended for general application.
+On the other hand, rates of up to 200 litres per m per day are considered applicable in practice in the United States of America (US Department of Health, Education, and Welfare, 1969), and Aluko (1977) found that, in Nigeria, designs with a maximum of 294 litres per m per day have proved satisfactory.
 The infiltration capacities given in Table 5.4 (US Environmental Protection Agency, 1980) are recommended as a basis for the sizing of pits and drainage trenches where information about actual infiltration rates is not available.
 The capacities given for coarse soils are restricted to prevent possible groundwater pollution and therefore may be unnecessarily conservative in areas where this is not a problem.
 Gravel is capable of much higher infiltration rates, which may be a problem in areas where shallow groundwater is used for human consumption.
-This pollution problem can be reduced by the provision of a sand envelope as described on pp. 40-41.

 Table 5.4.
-Recommended infiltration capacities ^a
+Recommended infiltration capacitiesa